 Building a mission-focused team

-Having the mission in place meant that our team could see that what mattered wasn’t what was on their business card, but how much closer their work moved our department to complete the mission.
+Having the mission in place meant that our team could see that what mattered wasn’t what was on their business cards, but how much closer their work moved our department to completing the mission.
 Period.

 It wasn’t an easy concept for everyone to understand.